MicrosoftLearning/mslearn-fabric/Instructions/Labs/08-data-science-get-started.md

     module: 'Get started with data science in Microsoft Fabric'
 ---

-# Explore data science in Microsoft Fabric
+# Get started with data science in Microsoft Fabric

 In this lab, you'll ingest data, explore the data in a notebook, process the data with the Data Wrangler, and train two types of models.
 By performing all these steps, you'll be able to explore the data science features in Microsoft Fabric.